ArkaPal-uic/CS529-HW1-UIC/about.md

 # CS529-HW1-UIC

+## Visualisation made "White-hat"

+A few ways in which the new visualisations better the "Blackhat" visualisations are:

+The map (`Whitehat.js`) utilises a blue colour scheme.
+The intensity of blue hues correlates directly with the assessed probability of death of an individual.
+The colour-scale denotes the extent of said probability across states.
+Tool-tips for the encoding for both states and cities now show male and female deaths separately to showcase the disparity in the number of deaths by gender in areas.

+The graph (`WhiteHatStats.js`) represents a grouped bar chart displaying Male and Female deaths for each state.
+The X-axis represents state abbreviations, whilst the Y-axis contains the minimum to the maximum number of deaths across states.
+Tool-tips provide the specific number of Male or Female deaths and the percentage of deaths of a gender with respect to the total death count.
+Code for Tool-tips were repurposed from `Whitehat.js`.

 ## Whitehat.js
 1. Blue colour: using `d3.interpolateBlues`
 2. To coordinate colour with probability: utilised variable `stateCountsDeaths` and mapped the interpolation with it.
-3. To keep scale consistent with map: Fixed the number of decimals shown for probability on the scale with the `toFixed f`unction.
+3. To keep scale consistent with map: Fixed the number of decimals shown for probability on the scale with the `toFixed` function.
 4. Tool-tips for markings: re-used code used for tool-tips for the states, edited contents to use dataset signified by variable `d`.

 ## WhiteHatStats.js